 This EOC; Changes to this EOC: This EOC is issued and effective as of the date on the front cover.
 The EOC consists of this document and the applicable Schedule of Benefits.
 This EOC supersedes (takes the place of) all previous EOCs issued by the plan.
 This EOC is a contract between you and the plan.
 This contract consists of: this document; the applicable Schedule of Benefits, your enrollment form; and any amendments, riders, or additional attachments issued to this document.
-By signing and returning your enrollment application form, and/or by paying applicable premium contributions, you: apply for coverage under the plan; and you agree to all the terms and conditions of this EOC.
+By signing and returning your enrollment application form to the Health Connector, you: apply for coverage under the plan; and you agree to all the terms and conditions of the Qualified Health Care Program as set forth by the Health Connector, and to the terms and conditions of this EOC.

 The plan may change this EOC without sending you advance notice, if we need to comply with changes in state or federal law.
-If we make other material changes, we will send written notice as required by law.
+If we make other material changes, we will send written notice as follows: if you are enrolled under an individual contract, to the subscriber; and if you are enrolled under a group contract, to the group.
 Changes do not require your consent.
 Changes will apply to all plan members in the applicable benefit package, not just to you.
 Changes will apply to all covered services received on or after the effective date of the change.

-Please go to our website wellsense.org for the most current version of the EOC.
+Please go to our website at wellsense.org for the most current version of the EOC.